conorosully/linear-regression/README.md

 # linear-regression

 <br>
-A simple linear regression analysis with <b>house price of unit area</b> as the target variable (i.e. Y variable)
+A simple linear regression analysis with <b>house price of unit area</b> as the target variable
 <br>
 <br>
 Considering: